turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

   - a double with another double

-* We CANNOT use math operations on a double and and integer
+* We CANNOT use math operations on a double and an integer

 ^ Why?
 They are technically different data types!
 Even though they all look like numbers to us - they are stored differently.
 To use math operations on an integer with a double, we would convert the integer into a double.
 Example: